rdcosta2-boop/IS-477-Project/README.md

 #### Validation using schema.org
 We validated our FRED SP500 series using the schema.org metadata validation function and it meets all conformance standards.

 However, when we passed the Yahoo finance datasets through the schema.org validator, it did not detect any metadata because there isn't any.
-There is only a minor note made on the Yahoo Finance website that the 'Adjusted close price is price adjusted for splits and dividend and/or capital gain distrubutions.
+There is only a minor note made on the Yahoo Finance website that the 'Adjusted close price is price adjusted for splits and dividend and/or capital gain distrubutions'.
 While the lack of a structured codebook is not ideal, this could be because there is essentially only one variable price and all its attributes such as open, close etc. are intuitive.